NoorUlEmaan/RISCV-3Stage-Pipelining/README.md

 ## Overview

-The Verilog processor is a complete design that encompasses various modules to execute instructions efficiently.
+This is a complete design that encompasses various modules to execute instructions efficiently.
 It includes components like the instruction cache, register file, data memory, forwarding unit, hazard detection unit, instruction decoder, load/store unit, and more.

 ## Modules